 Many metal urns are designed as pairs, like the Soul Bird urns pictured above.
 These are two slightly different urns to represent the unity, similarities, and differences in a couple’s relationship.

 However, there are a few companion-sized metal urns available.
-The Solitary Companion Urn is a gorgeous example of a rectangular urn for a couple in brushed bronze.
+The Classic Laurel Pewter Companion Urn is perhaps the most traditional-looking option.
 Our American Beauty Companion Urn is a popular choice for those looking for a high-end design.
 And this elegant urn is one of the few vase-shaped urns that will hold the remains of two people (360 cubic inches, just under the industry-standard 400 cubic inches for a companion urn).

 More and more, couples are thinking about the environmental impact of their death.
 Many people opt for cremation and have their ashes scattered as a way to take up less land space.
 Some couples choose to have their ashes scattered on land or in the ocean, which others simply like the idea of being “free.”
 Still others plan to have their remains buried, and desire to do so in an eco-friendly way.